tomasmcguinness/dotnet-passbook/README.md

 /Pass/StoreCard will generate a Starbucks sample card.
 This is working and the card will be saved to the iPhone's Passbook.

 <h2>Contribute</h2>
 All pull requests are welcomed!
-If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com
+If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com or follow me on twitter @tomasmcguinness